Nicpetz/IRDM-semantic-analysis/README.md

 approximation of the original data.
 Displaying these encodings in weighted graph form allows us to visualise proximity of subtopics as well as the distribution of tweets amongst these suptopics.

+### Manual
+1. In Terminal, navigate to the project root directory
+2. Run `python main.py`.
+3. Enter keywords to search data on and number of topics you wish to retrieve.
+4. Receive lists of co-occuring words sorted by relevance to each sub-topic.